andersmurphy/andersmurphy-blog/resources/posts/2024-04-01-clojure-pruning-html-with-clojure-walk.md

 A problem that comes up when web crawling is you get a lot of data that you don't necessarily care about: layout divs, scripts, classes, ids etc. Thankfully, Clojure comes with tools that make removing the data you don't care about straight forward.

-We're going to use a library called [hickory](https://github.com/clj-commons/hickory) to parse html into [hiccup](https://github.com/weavejester/hiccup) a popular Clojure data representation for html that represents elements with vectors and attributes with maps.
+We're going to use a library called [hickory](https://github.com/clj-commons/hickory) to parse HTML into [hiccup](https://github.com/weavejester/hiccup) a popular Clojure data representation for HTML that represents elements with vectors and attributes with maps.

 *Note: hickory comes with CSS-style selectors that operate on hickory-format data.
 These selectors work well.
 However, they have their own custom interface and have to be [combined with zippers to prune data](https://github.com/clj-commons/hickory/issues/41). clojure.walk is more generic and lets us combine selection with modification more easily.*